BeamMW/wallet-service/README.md

-# Beam Wallet Service
+## Beam Wallet Service

-This wallet service.
+This is the beam wallet service.
 It allows to implement lightweight wallets using BEAM API.